UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

   you can regard these lines as saying that our local version of the repository is in sync with the remote version.
 (This is not the whole story and is, at best, a partial truth.
-We'll uncover more about what this really means later in the course when we talk about 'pushing'/'pulling' changes to/from the remote repository and when we learn about branches.)
+We'll uncover more about what this really means later in the course when we learn about branches more generally.)

 - The line `nothing to commit, working tree clean` is of more immediate interest.
   This is Git's way of saying that it hasn't identified any changes to the